-Submit this form by fax or email to the addresses on the “Contact Us” page of the IESO web site.
+Submit this form by email to settlement.support@ieso.ca

-Subject: Generation Station Service Rebate
+Subject: Station Service Rebate

-All information submitted in this process will be used by the IESO solely in support of its obligations under the "Electricity Act, 1998", the "Ontario Energy Board Act, 1998", the "Market Rules" and associated policies, standards and procedures and its licence.
+All information submitted in this process will be used by the IESO solely in support of its obligations under the "Electricity Act, 1998", the "Ontario Energy Board Act, 1998", the "Market Rules" and associated policies, standards and procedures and its license.
 All submitted information will be assigned the appropriate confidentiality level upon receipt.

 Terms and acronyms used in this Form that are italicized have the meanings ascribed thereto in Chapter 11 of the “Market Rules”.

-Applicants should review Chapter 9, Section 2.1(A) of the Market Rules to determine if the generation facility meets the requirements for generation station service reimbursement, as defined in Section 2.1A.9.
-Only consumption directly supporting generation station service is eligible for rebate by the IESO.
-Questions regarding the application form should be directed to helpcentre@ieso.ca or the IESO Help Centre at 905-403-6900.
+Applicants should review Chapter 9, Section 2.2 of the Market Rules to determine if the generation facility or electricity storage facility meets the requirements for station service reimbursement, as defined in Section 2.2.12 and 2.2.13.
+Only consumption directly supporting generation or electricity storage station service is eligible for rebate by the IESO.

-Please submit one form for each generation facility.
+Please submit one form for each generation facility or electricity storage facility.